Muammar Gaddafi: Political ideology

 Along with Arab nationalism, anti-imperialism was also a defining feature of Gaddafi's regime during its early years.
 He believed in opposing Western imperialism and colonialism in the Arab world, including any Western expansionism through the form of Israel.
 He offered support to a broad range of political groups abroad that called themselves "anti-imperialist", especially those that set themselves in opposition to the United States.
 For many years, anti-Zionism was a fundamental component of Gaddafi's ideology.
 He believed that the state of Israel should not exist and that any Arab compromise with the Israeli government was a betrayal of the Arab people.
 In large part due to their support of Israel, Gaddafi despised the United States, considering the country to be imperialist and lambasting it as "the embodiment of evil".
 He sought to distinguish "oriental" Jews who had lived in the Middle East for generations from the European Jews who had migrated to Palestine during the 20th century, calling the latter "vagabonds" and "mercenaries" who should return to Europe.
-He rallied against Jews in many of his speeches, with Blundy and Lycett claiming that his antisemitism was "almost Hitlerian".
+He rallied against Jews in many of his speeches, with David Blundy and Andrew Lycett claiming that his antisemitism was "almost Hitlerian".
 As Pan-Africanism increasingly became his focus in the early 21st century, Gaddafi became less interested in the Israel-Palestine issue, calling for the two communities to form a new single-state that he termed "Isratin".
 This would have led the Jewish population to become a minority within the new state.